310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 But there was one problem.

 For some reason, Tenshouin-kun was on the floor, tied up in a corner.
-Obviously, as a hero of justice, I had no choice but to help him.
+Obviously, as an ally of justice, I had no choice but to help him.

 So I desperately tried to make negotiations with them, and they promised that, as long as I sing onstage and entertain them, they would untie Tenshouin-kun.